 Carbohydrates and blood sugar

 When it comes to blood sugar regulation we need to pay careful attention to the carbohydrate portion in our food.
 We are much less concerned about proteins.
 Although they can be converted into blood sugar it happens when there is an overabundance of proteins and it does so in a slow and inefficient manner.
-And finally, fat is the only macronutrient that doesn’t turn into sugar and doesn’t trigger an insulin response.
+And finally, fat is the only macronutrient that doesn’t turn into sugar and triggers the smallest insulin response.

 When we digest carbohydrates, we brake them down to simple sugar molecules and absorb into the blood stream.
 As a result, our blood glucose levels goes up and insulin level goes up as well.
 Whether you eat a potato, a piece of bread or a cake, the result is the same – blood sugar rises rapidly and by a lot as these foods are predominantly carbs.

 When you eat high carbohydrate foods for breakfast, lunch and dinner and snack throughout the day you keep you glucose level and insulin level up.
+Here is a great database of foods and their carbohydrate content.
 Your cells, when exposed to high insulin level for a long time become less and less sensitive to it.
 Insulin resistance may result.